-- Established objective criteria for allocation of funds to eligible entities or projects; - Any project type priorities; - A plan to meet the 70 percent low-to-moderate income benefit requirement; - Must allocate 68 percent of the funds to non-housing activities and 32 percent of the funds housing activities; - Minimum grant size of \$100,000 and maximum grant size of the total amount allocated to the county; - Identify the process of reallocation of funds from de-obligated funds and/or costsavings from completed projects; and - Must conduct at least one public planning meeting and one public hearing.
+- Established objective criteria for allocation of funds to eligible entities or projects; - Any project type priorities; - A plan to meet the 70 percent low-to-moderate income benefit requirement; - Must allocate 68 percent of the funds to infrastructure activities and 32 percent of the funds housing activities.
+If reasonable justification is provided, a county MOD amendment may adjust the percentage allocated to non-housing and housing; - Minimum grant size of \$100,000 and maximum grant size of the total amount allocated to the county; - Identify the process of reallocation of funds from de-obligated funds and/or costsavings from completed projects; and - Must conduct at least one public planning meeting and one public hearing.